PostgreSQL Source Code git master

 void table_parallelscan_initialize(Relation rel, ParallelTableScanDesc pscan, Snapshot snapshot)

-static double table_index_build_scan(Relation table_rel, Relation index_rel, struct IndexInfo *index_info, bool allow_sync, bool progress, IndexBuildCallback callback, void *callback_state, TableScanDesc scan)
+static double table_index_build_scan(Relation table_rel, Relation index_rel, IndexInfo *index_info, bool allow_sync, bool progress, IndexBuildCallback callback, void *callback_state, TableScanDesc scan)

 void tuplesort_performsort(Tuplesortstate *state)